 People from all levels of the organization participate in the design of the new culture from the safety workers to middle management to the C-Suite.
-And, we coach them in the four foundations I mentioned a moment ago.
-These four pillars are at the source of how we accomplish breakthrough performance outcomes.
+And, we coach them in the four basic principles we mentioned a moment ago.
+These four principles are at the source of how we accomplish breakthrough performance outcomes.

-The first pillar is Integrity1.
+The first principle is Integrity1.
 We define integrity as the state of being whole, complete, or undiminished.
 Consider integrity to be like the hull of a ship.
-If there’s damage to the hull, the ship takes on water, but if the integrity of the hull is whole and complete, the ship operates as designed.
+If there’s damage to the hull, the ship takes on water, but if the hull is whole and complete, the ship operates as designed.
 In fact, we use integrity as one of the tools that creates workability.

-The third pillar is being a part of something bigger than oneself1.
+The third principle is being a part of something bigger than oneself1.
 You want to have a vision that’s bigger than you.
 It’s something you can live into, rather than react from.

 When these elements are in place, our clients are ready to create a new future that shapes performance in a way that is close to unimaginable.

-In our next blog, we will dive deeper into elements of creating a new future.
+In our next blog, we will dive deeper into the elements of creating a new future.

 *1 Being a Leader and the Effective Exercise of Leadership: An Ontological / Phenomenological Model© Copyright 2008-2016 W. Erhard, M. Jensen, Landmark Worldwide LLC.
 All rights reserved.
 19 November 2016